neondatabase/postgresql_anonymizer/docs/masking_functions.md

-The generalized values are still useful for statistics because they remain true but they are less accurante therefore reduce the risk of re-identification.
+The generalized values are still useful for statistics because they remain true, but they are less accurate, and therefore reduce the risk of re-identification.

 PostgreSQL offers several [RANGE] data types which are perfect for dates and numeric values.